 Acquired myasthenia gravis may also cause some dogs to develop a type of tumor in the chest called a thymoma.

-How Vets Diagnose Myasthenia Gravis in Dogs
+Diagnosing Myasthenia Gravis in Dogs

 A specific blood test (AChR antibody test) can be done to check for antibodies against acetylcholine receptors.
 This test can effectively diagnose most dogs with myasthenia gravis.